Christonja/100-days-of-code/log.md

 **Thoughts**: Well, I must just had been tired yesterday, because I just smashed through four of the five javascript projects, maybe 20 minutes each.
 Admittedly I remembered some of the key parts of the projects from my first run through hence helping greatly in my second run through.
 Although is this not simply how one learns?
 Remembering how to implement algorithms?
 As long as I know logically aswell as syntactically what I'm doing, it can form a basis to extrapolate to new algorithms and new implementations..
 I hope.
 Nonetheless proud of my efforts today.

 I also listened to the next CS50 lecture, which I've been a bit slack on, on account of I simply prefer the delivery method of FCC to CS50.
 Nonetheless the content of both is equally as interesting so...

+### Day 33: September 15, Sun, 2018

+**Today's Progress**: Finished the cash register a second time, implemented a little differently now back to the front end libraries :)

+**Thoughts**: Was interesting to run through a large amount of the Javascript stuff again.
+I felt it really helped, and although I could probably do with even more work solidifying my knowledge here, I feel that many people could say that sort of thing, therefore at this point moving on seems the most sensible option.
+I managed to implement each of the final projects again, this time without looking at any solutions.
+For me, that feels look as good a sign as any, that I can move on if I want to... and I really want to get into the front end stuff!